 background

 Curators at Twitter use Curation Studio to curate trends that users see in the "What's Happening" box on the Twitter home page.
-Trends will appear automatically according to certain trendyness metrics, and curators make these trends more useful and engaging to users with curated content; summarizing the trend, adding Representative Tweets (and other Twitter specific elements e.g. Events, Spaces), and adding media.
+Trends will appear automatically according to certain trendiness metrics.
+Curators then amend and moderate these trends to make them more useful and engaging to users by adding curated content; summarizing the trend; adding Representative Tweets (and other Twitter specific elements e.g. Events, Spaces); and adding media.

 problem

-Additionally -- we have algorithms that predict "trendyness" and relevance of tweets, but need human intervention to validate and increase precision of these algorithms.
+Additionally -- we have algorithms that predict trendiness and relevance of tweets, but need human intervention to validate and increase precision of these algorithms.

 hypotheses